gistart/prometheus-push-client/README.md

 Push metrics from your periodic long-running jobs to existing Prometheus/VictoriaMetrics monitoring system.

-Currently supports pushes directly to `VictoriaMetrics` via UDP and HTTP using InfluxDB line protocol as [described here](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html?highlight=telegraf#how-to-send-data-from-influxdb-compatible-agents-such-as-telegraf).
+Currently supports pushes directly to `VictoriaMetrics` via UDP and HTTP using InfluxDB line protocol as [described here](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html?highlight=telegraf#how-to-send-data-from-influxdb-compatible-agents-such-as-telegraf), and via HTTP in OpenMetrics format [in import mode](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#how-to-import-data-in-prometheus-exposition-format).

 For `pure Prometheus` setups, several options are supported:
 - to [StatsD](https://github.com/statsd/statsd) or [statsd-exporter](https://github.com/prometheus/statsd_exporter#with-statsd) in StatsD format via UDP.
 Prometheus and StatsD metric types are not fully compatible, so currenly all metrics become StatsD gauges, but `rate`, `increase`, `histogram_quantile` and other PromQL functions produce same results as if types never changed.